cvldigital/hilltop-alliance/clients.md

 ---
 title: 'Client Experience'
-description: Our principals have been engaged by leading companies and associations.
 ---

-#### At Hilltop Alliance, our principals have been engaged by industry leaders from across the spectrum of major brands.
-Some of our clients include:
+#### Our Principals have been engaged by numerous leading companies and associations such as:

 **Operating Companies**|**Brand Management Companies**|**Private Equity Companies and Funds**|**Transactional Advisors**|**Associations**
 :-----:|:-----:|:-----:|:-----:|:-----: